FIWARE-Archive/security.P2abcengine/Documentation/zhaw/installation-guide.md

 * A [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for Java version 8 (or probably higher).
 The runtime environment (JRE) will *not* suffice.
 (This is a prerequisite also for building IBM's P2ABC engine.)
 * A recent [git](http://www.git-scm.com/) client.
 * [Maven 3](https://maven.apache.org/) (this is a prerequisite also for building IBM's P2ABC engine).
+* The [P2ABC engine](https://github.com/p2abcengine/p2abcengine/), in a version from before January 2015.
 * The current version of the Privacy GEri, which is available from the [ZHAW github](https://github.engineering.zhaw.ch/neut/p2abcengine).

 You will also need either a functioning .NET environment or a mono executable; we have found no way to disable .NET support in the libary that does all the crypto.
 The .NET environment will not be needed, it just has to look as if it was there.
 If you don't already have .NET and don't want mono, you could execute these commands in a directory on the servlet engine's execution path: